dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

 - items
   - rad bomb
     - WONTFIX (aoe) - can't be fixed on position targeted abilities
-    - TODO (trigger) - only use if weapon has target
+    - FIXED (trigger) - only use if weapon has target (avoid breaking formation)
   - flak - FIXED (overlap)
   - autorepair
   - autoloader